-7.9 Quad Output Fast Read (6BH)
+7.11 Quad Output Fast Read (6BH/6CH)

-The Quad Output Fast Read command is followed by 3-byte address (A23-A0) and a dummy byte, and each bit is latched in on the rising edge of SCLK, then the memory contents are shifted out 4-bit per clock cycle from IO3, IO2, IO1 and IO0.
+The Quad Output Fast Read command is followed by 3- or 4-Byte address (A23-A0 or A31-A0) and a dummy byte, and each bit is latched in on the rising edge of SCLK, then the memory contents are shifted out 4-bit per clock cycle from IO3, IO2, IO1 and IO0.
 The first byte addressed can be at any location.
 The address is automatically incremented to the next higher address after each byte of data is shifted out.
 The Quad Enable bit (QE) of Status Register (S9) must be set to enable for the Quad Output Fast Read command.

-Figure 19.
+Figure 23.
 Quad Output Fast Read Sequence Diagram

-7.10 Dual I/O Fast Read (BBH)
+7.12 Dual I/O Fast Read (BBH/BCH)

-The Dual I/O Fast Read command is similar to the Dual Output Fast Read command but with the capability to input the 3byte address (A23-A0) and a "Continuous Read Mode" byte 2-bit per clock by SI and SO, and each bit is latched in on the rising edge of SCLK, then the memory contents are shifted out 2-bit per clock cycle from SI and SO.
+The Dual I/O Fast Read command is similar to the Dual Output Fast Read command but with the capability to input the 3-or 4-Byte address (A23-A0 or A31-A0) and a "Continuous Read Mode" byte 2-bit per clock by SI and SO, and each bit is latched in on the rising edge of SCLK, then the memory contents are shifted out 2-bit per clock cycle from SI and SO.
 The first byte addressed can be at any location.
 The address is automatically incremented to the next higher address after each byte of data is shifted out.